 Again, quite clearly, the suitability argument is nuanced, favouring neither but depending on individual circumstances.

-The unique characteristics of carrier borne aviation become absolutely indispensible if capable land facilities are not available during the early phases of an operation but diminish as land based facilities are established and improved.
+The unique characteristics of carrier-borne aviation become absolutely indispensable if capable land facilities are not available during the early phases of an operation but diminish as land-based facilities are established and improved.

 Host Nation Support – Vulnerability